BelieveDiffusion/tutorials/consistent_character_embedding/README.md

 ## Goals

-If all goes to plan, by the end of this tutorial you will have created a Stable Diffusion [Textual Inversion embedding](https://arxiv.org/abs/2208.01618) that can reliably recreate a consistent character across multiple poses, SD checkpoints, hair styles, body types, and prompts.
+In this tutorial, you will create a Stable Diffusion [Textual Inversion embedding](https://arxiv.org/abs/2208.01618) that reliably recreates a consistent character across multiple poses, SD checkpoints, hair styles, body types, and prompts.

-> Note: My primary aim with this tutorial is to create a character with a consistent _facial_ appearance whenever the character is used, and not a guaranteed consistent body shape.
+> Note: My primary aim with this tutorial is to create a character with a consistent _facial_ appearance, not a guaranteed consistent body shape.
 You _can_ train a body shape if you show SD more full-body images of a character, but I've found that body shape is something you can just as easily make consistent through prompting when generating images.
-Creating a consistent face, however, is something that really benefits from a Textual Inversion embedding.
+Creating a consistent face, however, is something that benefits from a Textual Inversion embedding.
 Thanks go to `GalaxyTimeMachine` from the Unstable Diffusion Discord for convincing me of the value of focusing in on facial likeness as the primary goal of an embedding.

 ## Process

-The creation process is split into four steps:
+The creation process has four steps:

 1. Generating input images
 2. Filtering input images